Ahead of Kim Potter's sentencing in death of Daunte Wright, prosecution asks for 86-month sentence

 BROOKLYN CENTER, Minn — Editor's Note: The video above originally aired on Dec.
 24, 2022.

-Less than two months after a jury found former Brooklyn Center police officer Kim Potter guilty of first- and second-degree manslaughter in the shooting death of Daunte Wright, a Hennepin County Judge will issue Potter's prison sentence Friday.
+Less than two months after her convictions on charges of first- and second-degree manslaughter in the shooting death of Daunte Wright, former police officer Kim Potter will learn her sentence Friday.

-Judge Regina Chu, who presided over Potter's case, ordered the former officer into custody immediately after the guilty verdict was handed down on Dec.
-23, 2021 and held without bail.
-Hours later, Potter was booked into the Minnesota Correctional Facility in Shakopee, where she remains incarcerated.
+Judge Chu, who presided over Potter's case, ordered the former officer into custody immediately after the guilty verdict was handed down Dec.
+23, 2021.
+Hours later, Potter was booked into the Minnesota Correctional Facility in Shakopee, where she remains behind bars.

 On Feb.
 15, the Minnesota Attorney General's office, which prosecuted the case against Potter, filed a motion seeking the standard presumptive sentence of 86 months, or just over seven years.
-In the memorandum, the AG's office explained that the standard presumed sentence was appropriate in this case, because Potter was convicted of first-degree manslaughter for reckless handling of a firearm but had no prior criminal history.
+In the memorandum the AG's office explained the standard presumed sentence was appropriate in this case, because Potter was convicted of first-degree manslaughter for reckless handling of a firearm, but had no prior criminal history.

 The AG's office wrote, "the appropriate sentence has to be the presumptive sentence set by the legislature until Defendant Potter can convince the Court that society’s interests, including those of Daunte Wright’s family and friends, can be met by some other disposition."

-Attorneys for Potter are seeking a lesser penalty, such as probation only.
+Before her trial prosecutors indicated they would seek an upward sentencing departure, perhaps as much as a 15 year sentence.
+That's the maximum called for by Minnesota criminal statutes for manslaughter.

-In Minnesota, first-degree manslaughter carries a maximum penalty of 15 years.
-Prosecutors had initially indicated they would ask for a sentence above the state guidelines because of aggravating factors in the case.
+Attorneys for Potter are seeking a lesser penalty, including less prison time or even probation.

 The case

-According to evidence later presented in court, officers had Wright exit his car and attempted to take him into custody after realizing there was a warrant out for Wright's arrest.
-When Wright got back into the driver's seat, a struggle ensued between him and the officers.
-On body camera video released by the Brooklyn Center police department, Potter was heard yelling "Taser!
+According to body camera footage and evidence later presented in court, officers had Wright exit his car and attempted to take him into custody after realizing there was a warrant out for Wright's arrest.
+When Wright broke free and got back into the driver's seat, a struggle ensued between him and the officers.
+Body camera video captured Potter yelling "Taser!
 Taser!
-Taser!" but had drawn her firearm and ended up accidentally shooting Wright in the stomach.
+Taser!" but she had actually drawn her firearm and ended up accidentally shooting Wright in the stomach.

 On the body camera footage, Kim Potter can be heard immediately telling the other officers at the scene, "I just shot him."

-The car, with Daunte Wright in the driver's seat, drove away for about a block before crashing.
-A woman in the car with Wright was taken to North Memorial Hospital.
+The car, with Daunte Wright in the driver's seat, pulled away and drove for about a block before crashing into an oncoming vehicle.
+A woman in the car with Wright was taken to North Memorial Hospital and treated for multiple injuries.
 Daunte Wright's family was the first to identify him as the shooting victim.

-Protests and unrest continued for eight straight nights following Wright's death.
-Hundreds more arrests were made in connection to the demonstrations and multiple businesses were looted or damaged.
+Protests and unrest ignited in the wake of the police shooting and continued for eight straight nights following Wright's death.
+Hundreds of arrests were made in connection to the demonstrations, and multiple businesses were looted, burned or damaged.

 The trial

-Just selection for Potter's trial began on Nov.
+Jury selection for Potter's trial began on Nov.
 30, 2021.
-For the second time in state history, cameras were allowed in the courtroom to broadcast a criminal trial.
+For just the second time in state history cameras were allowed in the courtroom to broadcast a criminal trial.
 The first time was for the trial of former Minneapolis police officer Derek Chauvin, who was convicted of murdering George Floyd in May 2020.

 The jury panel that heard Potter's case was made up of seven men and seven women.
-All of the men were white, and of the women, four were white, two were Asian and one was Black.
-All 14 jurors listened to the case, but only 12 deliberated the verdict; the last two jurors seated were alternates.
+All of the men were white, and of the women four were white, two were Asian and one was Black.
+All 14 jurors heard the case but only 12 deliberated the verdict; the last two jurors seated were alternates.

 “He had a smile that would light up a room," Bryant said of her son.
 While on the stand, Bryant walked through the events that led up to Wright's death.
-She said she heard the initial part of the attempted arrest before the phone disconnected but did not hear the shooting.
+She said she heard the initial part of the attempted arrest over a cell phone before the call disconnected.
+Bryant did not hear the actual shooting.

 Potter broke into tears several times during her testimony.
 "I'm sorry it happened," she said.
 "I'm so sorry."
-Through tears, Potter agreed with prosecutors that she didn't plan or want to use deadly force.
+Through tears, Potter insisted she didn't plan, or want to use deadly force.

 "I didn't want to hurt anybody," she said.